laurent-kouassi/imageP-/README.md

 As the exe file is not ready yet, the software can be run having Matlab Installed and then run the command " imageP " in Matlab Terminal.

-The source code will be avaible after presenting my project to my teacher.
-For preventing my classmate to copy the same.

-Source Code May Be Avaible By This Friday.

 imageP :)

 Cheers;